 1. Trincomalee and Nilaveli

-Nilaveli is the crown jewel among many gorgeous beaches in Tricomalee.
+Nilaveli is the crown jewel among many gorgeous beaches in Trincomalee.
 One of the cleanest and still untouched beaches in all of Sri Lanka.
 The waters are calm and shallow – perfect for exploring the sea and the treasures hidden within.
-The endless stretch of pristine beach is with white sand and tranquil water will make you want to stay forever!
+The endless stretch of pristine beach filled with white sand and tranquil water makes people want to stay forever!

 Pigeon Island just few kilometers away from the Nilaveli beach provides a chance to experience a true desert island in the Indian Ocean.
 It is one of the only two declared national marine sanctuaries in Sri Lanka with other one in more crowded Hikkaduwa.
 Pigeon Island offers an excellent snorkeling experience with its colorful corals and marine species.